jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 (4) The person or persons intending to lodge a certificate under subsection (3) must give 14 days’ notice in writing to the body corporate before lodging the certificate.
 (5) On receiving a certificate of expiry, if the Registrar is satisfied that the term of the lease or any extended or renewed term has expired, he or she must—
   (a) cancel the unit plan; and
-  (b) cancel the computer register for each of the units; and (c) enter a memorial to the effect that the lease has expired.
+  (b) cancel the record of title for each of the units; and (c) enter a memorial to the effect that the lease has expired.
 (6) If the body corporate has applied to the court for any relief under section 264 of the Property Law Act 2007, it may serve a copy of the application on the Registrar.
 (7) If the Registrar is served with a copy of an application under subsection (6), the Registrar may not take any action referred to in subsection (5) unless or until the Registrar is satisfied that the application for relief has been withdrawn or refused.